avivkeller/avivkeller/README.md

 "/var/mail/redyetidev@gmail.com": 0 messages 0 new
 ```

-Feel free to reach out to me at <redyetidev@gmail.com> for any inquiries or collaborations related to cybersecurity, software development, or any other tech-related discussions.
+Feel free to reach out to me at <redyetidev@gmail.com> (or <hello@redyeti.dev>) for any inquiries or collaborations related to cybersecurity, software development, or any other tech-related discussions.
 I'm always excited about exploring new ideas and opportunities!

 ### `ls`
 ```bash